-"So Miriam was confined outside the camp for seven days, and the people did not travel until Miriam had returned."
+"So Miriam was confined outside the camp for seven days, and the people did not travel until Miriam was brought in."
 (12:15)

 The message in this verse is that without "Miriam," without the Jewish woman, we cannot proceed on our journey toward our destiny.
 All the Moshe's and Aharon's in the world cannot replace Miriam.